nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Example Output:

 ```
-Here is a list of all patients:
+Here is a list of all not-hidden patients:
 For full details of each patient, please use the command "view PATIENT_ID"
  -----------------------------------------------------------------------------------------------------
  |  ID  | IC Number |         Name         | Phone No. |        Email         |       Address        |